yhpf/minimal-web/README.md

 # yhpf-web
-My website. first try
+My website.

-First try on making a webpage with only HTML5, CSS3 and JavaScript. <br>
+Making a portfolio webpage with HTML5, CSS3 and JavaScript. <br>
-This site is not going to ta be responsive and it is going to be pretty basic.
+This site is going to be pretty basic.